Garlic-Team/gcommands/guide/guide/other/alwaysobtain.md

-# What does the alwaysObtain option in commands do?
+# The alwaysObtain option in commands

 :::tip
 `alwaysObtain` only affects message commands.